pods for primates : a catalogue of surfboards in australia since 1900

 the next bottom turn.

-The board was ridden at the 1968 Australian Championships on Sydney's Northern beaches - again Junior, First place.
+The board was ridden at the 1968 Australian Championships on Sydney's Northern beaches - again the first placed junior.

 The board(s) also appeared in and on the cover of Jeff Carter's Surf Beaches of Australia’s East Coast (1968).